skyleapa/basefinder/README.md

-# Frostbite Engine Base Map Optimizer
+# Base Map Optimizer

-As a miniproject (and way to help EA map designers), I created the Frostbite Engine base optimizer!

 Map generation and design is extremely important in games, as it can affect the gameflow and different player strategies.
-I noticed that in most (even non-Frostbite) maps, different teams have opposing bases placed the furthest apart.
+I noticed that in most game maps, different teams have opposing bases placed the furthest apart.
 This allows players to plan their routes, and endorse map exploration/utilization.

-I developed a simple algorithm based on BFS traversal and distance encoding, which will provide a structured path that simulates where we would expect a base to be on a map.
+I developed an algorithm based on BFS traversal and distance encoding, which will provide a structured path that simulates where we would expect a base to be on a map.
 From a specified starting point, the algorithm finds the distances of every pixel on the map's paths, deeming the base to be at the ***longest shortest path*** from the start.
 It renders the path on the image to visualize where this base would be.

-This project was meant to practice my C++ skills, and help visualize what it would be like working to help make the workflows of game developers at Electronic Arts more efficient.
+This project was meant to practice my C++ skills and knowledge of algorithms.

 # Theory

-Using this program, you can input different maps from all kinds of Frostbite (or any!) games, and it can find the best path between the enemy's base, and yours.
-It does so by finding the **longest shortest path**, which is explained further in my algorithm below.
+Using this program, you can input different maps from all kinds of games, and it can find the best path between the enemy's base, and yours.
+It does so by finding the **longest shortest path**, which is explained further in the algorithm below.

 ## TreasureMap Algorithm